 I need information about...

 An upper endoscopy is a test that shows the inside of the upper gastrointestinal (GI) tract.
-This includes the esophagus, stomach, and duodenum (first part of the small intestine).
-The doctor can perform a biopsy (take tissue samples), check for problems, or remove objects.
+This includes the esophagus, stomach, and the first part of the small intestine (duodenum).
+The doctor can take tissue samples (biopsy), check for problems, or remove objects.
 The test normally takes about 15 to 20 minutes.

 Don’t give your child anything to eat or drink for at least 4 to 6 hours before the test, or as instructed by the medical staff.

 Follow all other instructions given by the doctor.

-For your child’s safety, let the doctor know if your child:
+For your child’s safety, let the healthcare provider know if your child:

-Is allergic to any medication, sedative, or anesthesia.
+Is allergic to any medicine, sedative, or anesthesia

 Is taking any medicine, especially aspirin

 Has heart or lung problems

 An upper endoscopy is performed by a doctor in an office, testing center, or hospital.
 During the test you can expect the following:

 You can usually stay with your child in the testing room until your child falls asleep.

 Your child lies on an exam table.

-Your child is given a pain reliever and a sedative (medication that makes your child relax or sleep).
-This is done through an intravenous (IV) line.
-Or, your child is given anesthesia (medication that makes your child sleep) by facemask or IV.
+Your child is given a pain reliever and a medicine that makes them relax or sleep (sedative).
+This is done through an IV line.
+Or your child is given medicine that makes your child sleep (anesthesia) by facemask or IV.
 A trained nurse or anesthesiologist helps with this process and also monitors your child.
 Special equipment is used to check your child’s heart rate, blood pressure, and blood oxygen levels.